discretize/discretize-guides/fractals/lonely-tower/index.md

 </Warning>

 ### 35% - 0%
-Once again this phase is a repeat of the first and second phases, keep collecting Globules, insta CC Eparch when he gains a CC bar, and be careful of getting hit by Eparchs attacks if he has lots of Emtion stacks at this point.
+Once again this phase is a repeat of the first and second phases, keep collecting Globules, insta CC Eparch when he gains a CC bar, and be careful of getting hit by Eparchs attacks if he has lots of Emotion stacks at this point.